-The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation.
-This cost is included in employee benefits expense in the Profit Statement of and Loss.
-Remeasurement gain and losses arising from experience adjustments, changes in actuarial assumptions are recognized in the period in which they occur, directly in other comprehensive income (OCI).
+The net interest cost is calculated by applying the discount rate to the net balance of the defined obligation.
+This cost is included in employee benefits expense in the Profit Statement ofand Remeasurement gain and losses arising from experience adjustments, changes in actuarial assumptions are recognized in the period in which they occur, directly in other comprehensive income (OCI).
 They are included in retained earnings in the Statement of Change in Equity and in the Balance Sheet.